LauraWh/PID-Controller-Simulator/README.md

 This code was written by Laura Whelan (c17303991@mytudublin.ie) as part of a Final Year Project in DT021A.

 This project will use an example of temperature control to illustrate PID control with an interactive interface.
 This simulator has been created so that it can be used in a website browser.
+It is also available at this link: http://eleceng.dit.ie/dsp/elab/pid/

 The system visuals consist of a tank of liquid, a window and a radiator.
 The control system will be used to get the liquid in the tank to a desired temperature or "set-point".